 Your tenant must allow a Gas Safe Registered gas engineer access to your property to carry out safety checks and, if necessary, repair work.
 You should give your tenant adequate notice of the gas safety inspection.

 Information on gas safety can be found at www.gassaferegister.co.uk

-Any portable appliances provided as part of a furnished let should be Portable Appliance Tested(PAT)on an annual basis.
+In each case, an electrical safety report should be obtained from an approved electrical contractor to ensure equipment or circuits conform to current Electrical Regulations.
 Following this advice and taking any action indicated as necessary should help to keep your tenants and your property safe.

 If your property is a furnished let then you must also ensure that your furniture is fire resistant and conforms to current Regulations.

 From 1 December 2015 it is a requirement for private rented properties to have satisfactory provision for giving warning if Carbon Monoxide (CO) is present in a concentration that is hazardous to health.

 Carbon Monoxide detectors must be installed in all dwellings where there is:

 A Carbon Monoxide detection system is not required in an attached out building or garage where there is no inter-connection with the house e.g. a door.
 If there is no way Carbon Monoxide could reasonably be expected to find a path into the house there is no need for a detector

 Landlords have a duty to carry out risk assessments on their water systems in all their properties to source potential risks of legionella.
 The Health and Safety Executive states that most landlords can assess the risk themselves, but if you wish there are companies that can carry out this assessment for you for a fee.